Jessica0024-lee/E-commerce/README.md

 # E-commerce
+This is a Laravel Ecommerce system which have both user and admin module.

 To view all the features included in the Laravel e-commerce system, please click on the "Features - User Interface.pdf" file.